By MICHAEL CHIPLEY, PhD, GICSP, PMP, LEED AP

 While the cybersecurity requirements can appear to be daunting and adding additional cost, the cost to not meet the cybersecurity requirements could result in loss and damages far in excess of the new requirements.
 A key objective is to make cyber a part of the normal business practice within the next 5 to 10 years.
 As an analogy, if we look at how LEED evolved, the federal government made LEED Bronze a requirement and budgeted for the additional costs.
 At the early stages, there were few A/E’s with design certifications, few green products, and green construction techniques were being developed.
 By 2005, an owner could get a LEED Silver building for the price of a LEED Bronze, and today a LEED Gold or Platinum building comes at virtually no cost as the market price has now become the norm.

 OT cybersecurity is a new area of practice for most contractors and vendors supporting the DoD.
 Organizations that do not train their staff and prepare their FRCS to meet the new requirements will not be competitive in the market.
 The ESTCP website is meant to be a “One Stop Shop” for any organization to begin the journey to becoming cybersecurity subject matter experts and deliver cybersecure FRCS to the DoD.

-Next month, the second article in this series will focus on the Control System Vendor corporate business IT systems that store and transmit Controlled Unclassified Information (CUI), which typically includes the CAD, BIM, technical specifications and operating manuals about the OT system.
-Look for it to appear in the December 2017 print edition of HPAC Engineering magazine.
+In January 2018, the second article in this series will focus on the Control System Vendor corporate business IT systems that store and transmit Controlled Unclassified Information (CUI), which typically includes the CAD, BIM, technical specifications and operating manuals about the OT system.
+A hard copy of this article will appear in the December 2017 print edition of HPAC Engineering magazine.